 \subsection{Multi-Agent Tournament}

-\textbf{Results for the two-agent tournament. } In the two-agent tournament, we recorded the behaviors of the 14 agents playing against each other (and with themselves).
-Figure \ref{fig:rpsd} summarized the reward and behavior patterns of the tournament.
-We first noticed that the multi-armed bandits and reinforcement learning algorithms learned to cooperate when their opponent is \textit{Coop}, yielding a high mutual rewards, while the contextual bandits algorithms mostly decided to defect on \textit{Coop} to exploit its trust.
-From the cooperation heatmap, we also observed that reinforcement learning algorithms appeared to be more defective when facing a multi-armed bandits or contextual bandits algorithm than facing another reinforcement learning algorithm.
-The multi-armed bandits algorithms are more defective when facing a contextual bandits algorithm than facing a reinforcement learning algorithm or another multi-armed bandits algorithm.
-Adversarial algorithms EXP3 and EXP4 failed to learn any distinctive policy in the IPD environment.
-We also discovered interesting teamwork and competition behaviors in the heatmaps of collective rewards and relative rewards.
-In general, the contextual bandits algorithms are the best team players, yielding an overall highest collective rewards, followed by reinforcement learning algorithms.
-The reinforcement learning algorithms are the most competitive opponents, yielding an overall highest relative rewards, followed by multi-armed bandits algorithms.
+\textbf{Results for two-agent tournament. } We record the behaviors of the agents playing against each other (and with themselves).
+Figure \ref{fig:rpsd} summarizes the reward and behavior patterns of the tournament.
+We first notice that MAB and RL algorithms learn to cooperate when their opponent is \textit{Coop}, yielding a high mutual reward, while CB algorithms mostly decide to defect on \textit{Coop} to exploit its trust.
+From the cooperation heatmap, we also observe that RL algorithms appear to be more defective when facing an MAB or CB algorithm than facing another RL algorithm.
+MAB algorithms are more defective when facing a CB algorithm than facing an RL or another MAB algorithm.
+Adversarial algorithms EXP3 and EXP4 fail to learn any distinctive policy.
+We also note interesting teamwork and competition behaviors in the heatmaps of collective rewards and relative rewards: CB algorithms are the best team players, yielding an overall highest collective rewards, followed by RL; RL are the most competitive opponents, yielding an overall highest relative rewards, followed by MAB.

-Figure \ref{fig:two_three} summarized the averaged reward and cooperation for each of the three classes, where we observed handcrafted algorithms the best, followed by the reinforcement learning algorithms and then the multi-armed bandits algorithms.
-The contextual bandits algorithms received the lowest final rewards among the four classes of agents.
-Surprisingly, the cooperation rate figure suggested that a lower cooperation rate didn't imply a higher reward.
-The most cooperative learning algorithm class is the contextual bandits, followed by the reinforcement learning algorithms.
-The most defective algorithms, multi-armed bandits, didn't yield the highest score.
+Figure \ref{fig:two_three} summarizes the averaged reward and cooperation for each of the three classes, where we observe handcrafted algorithms the best, followed by RL algorithms and then MAB algorithms.
+CB algorithms receive the lowest final rewards among the four agent classes.
+Surprisingly, it also suggests that a lower cooperation rate don't imply a higher reward.
+The most cooperative learning algorithm class is CB, followed by RL.
+MAB, the most defective agents, don't score the highest.